nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 - - 🔶 **Replace the current placeholder** code that prints "fire laser" with an instance of the Laser class when the space bar is pressed.

+- - 🔶 **Ensure the laser fires from the player's position**, incorporating the shooting cooldown.

+- - 🔶 Test the implementation to verify that lasers are firing correctly and enhance gameplay.